learnalgorithmdotcom/request-for-improvements/README.md

 - Asking questions
 - Request for improvements

-See the [issues](https://github.com/learnalgorithmdotcom/7days-algorithm-fundamentals/issues) page for more information.
+See the [issues](https://github.com/learnalgorithmdotcom/7days-algorithm-fundamentals/issues) to get started.